-Registration for Peer Healing groups starting in January/February 2023 is now open!
-Peer Healing is a teen-led grief support group for teens 13-18 that meets once a week for 8 weeks.
+Registration for the Peer Healing group starting in March 2024 is now open!
+Peer Healing is a teen-led grief support group for teens 13-18 that meets once a week on Wednesday nights for 8 weeks.
 Games, conversation, and connection will help teens who have experienced a death loss find a healing space and skills that will help them as they navigate their new normal.
 Learn more about our Peer Healing groups here.

 KCGCF Receives New York Life Foundation and KY Association of Health Plan Grants To Serve Scott County Schools

 Scott County Schools announced a new pilot program to tackle one of Kentucky’s most significant but least understood and least addressed public health issues for children and adolescents: bereavement.
 State data modeling shows that one in nine Kentucky children will lose a parent or sibling by the age of 18, with 25% of parental bereavements caused by overdose.
 This represents more than 40,000 Kentucky children, enough to fill Rupp Arena nearly twice over.
 Scott County Schools is now teaming up with Kentucky Center for Grieving Children and Families (KCGCF) for a unique initiative thanks to generous grants from the Kentucky Association of Health Plans (KAHP) and the New York Life Foundation's (NYLF) Grief Reach Program, which will enable students to access school-based grief support services.

 KCGCF Partners with UK Athletics for Unique Support Group